finbourne/luminesce-sdk-java-preview/sdk/docs/SqlExecutionApi.md

 <a name="putByQueryParquet"></a>
 # **putByQueryParquet**
-> String putByQueryParquet(body, queryName, timeoutSeconds)
+> File putByQueryParquet(body, queryName, timeoutSeconds)

 PutByQueryParquet: Executes Sql, returned in Parquet format, where the sql is the post-body url.